US Sports Betting Legislation Tracker - State by State

 -

 21+.
 T&C Apply.
-Online sportsbook app available in AZ, FL, IL, IN, NJ, OH, TN, & VA.
+Online sportsbook app available in AZ, CO, FL, IL, IN, NJ, OH, TN, & VA.
 Please Gamble responsibly.
 Promo details may vary by state.

 Which US states have already legalized sports betting?
 Where can you bet legally online on websites or with mobile apps?
 What is the current situation of gambling law and betting legislation in my home state, and are there some legislative changes looming?